 Marin Oaks will provide a safe and nurturing environment free from bullying.
-It is the Board of Trustees intent to provide a process for students, parents, and members of the community to address complaints of bullying to appropriate district personnel and to receive a prompt response to this complaint without fear of retaliation.
-Any student who feels s/he is a victim of bullying should immediately contact a teacher, counselor, principal, or staff person.
-Staff shall assist students and/or parents in completing the bullying complaint form, as requested.
-Any student who is found to have bullied any student or staff will be suspended and maybe recommended to be expelled from school.
+It is the Board of Trustees' intent to provide a process for students, parents, and members of the community to address complaints of bullying to appropriate district personnel and to receive a prompt response to this complaint without fear of retaliation.
+Any student who feels they are a victim of bullying should immediately contact a teacher, counselor, principal, or staff person.
+Staff shall assist students and/or parents/guardians in completing the bullying complaint form, as requested.
+Any student who is found to have bullied any student or staff member, will participate in restorative practices or be disciplined with a suspension and may be recommended to be expelled from school.
 The length of the suspension will be determined by the severity of the circumstances.
 Police may be called if warranted.